banner-hero

 The history of the Everest Base Camp trek dates back to the 1950s when Tenzing Norgay Sherpa and Edmund Hilary first climbed Mount Everest.
 There was an extreme lack of facilities for the mountaineers to start their expeditions back then.
 Unlike today, the idea that you can only go on the Everest Base Camp tour without climbing Mount Everest has not been formed.

-Landmarks in Everest Base Camp Trek
+Landmarks in the Everest Base Camp Trek

 There are plenty of landmarks for an explorer to explore during the Everest Base Camp trek.
 Some such locations are as follows: